SpiderChung/SmartCalc_v3.0-Desktop-Java-/README.md

       | Modulus | a mod b | mod a b | a b mod |
       | Unary plus | +a | +a | a+ |
       | Unary minus | -a | -a | a- |
-      >Note that the multiplication operator contains the obligatory sign `*`.
-Processing an expression with the omitted `*` sign is optional and is left to the developer's decision
+      >Please note that the multiplication operator contains a mandatory * sign.
+Processing an expression with the * sign omitted is optional and left to the developer's discretion
    - **Functions**:
       | Function description | Function |
       | ------ | ------ |